jolin-yang/minesweeper-game/README.md

 # Minesweeper Game

 ## Overview
-Inspired by the classic Minesweeper game, my project preserves the core game mechanics while introducing a unique twist with functional supporting features.
+Inspired by the classic Minesweeper game, my project preserves the core game mechanics while introducing a unique twist with functional supporting features designed to enhance gameplay and user experience.
 Enjoy!

 ## Features